 - Have you seen anything applicants have done wrong in the job application or interview process?

-- What advice do you have for someone in their first year in the company, to help them stand out and advance their career?
+- What advice do you have for someone in their first year with the company to help them stand out and advance their career?

 - Is there much growth potential?
 How do people in this company move up?